TCA Ground: Other sports and events at the TCA Ground

-The TCA ground has primarily been used throughout its 141-year history for cricket and Australian football.

-However, many other sports have been played there.

-When the ground first opened in 1882, there was also two tennis courts, which were later moved to the Domain Tennis Centre.
-There was also a skittles alley, and the wooden building on the eastern side of the ground built in 1911 which still exists was the TCA bowls club.
+While the TCA Ground has primarily hosted cricket and Australian rules football, it has also been the venue for other sports.
+When the ground first opened in 1882, it featured two tennis courts, later moved to the Domain Tennis Centre, and a skittles alley.
+The TCA bowls club, established in 1911, still stands on the eastern side of the ground.
+Cycling events, baseball matches, and quoits were also popular in the 1890s.

-Cycling events have been held there, and in the 1890s winter afternoons were given over to baseball matches, and quoits was often played there in that period.

-One of the more unusual sights the TCA Ground has experienced was in 1902 when two Japanese warships arrived in Hobart.

-A "Japanese Sports Day" was declared and a large crowd attended to witness competition in Japanese martial arts, kendo (described as "single stick exercises"), and sumo wrestling.
+A notable event occurred in 1902 when two Japanese warships arrived in Hobart.
+A "Japanese Sports Day" was declared, drawing a large crowd to witness competitions in martial arts, kendo, and sumo wrestling.